nanoy42/dinomail/docs/source/linking.rst

     password = secret
     hosts = 127.0.0.1
     dbname = dinomail
-    query = SELECT destination FROM dinomail_virtualalias WHERE source='%s'
+    query = SELECT destination FROM core_virtualalias WHERE source='%s'

 We can also add an email2email.cf file which is a map where the key is an email and the value is the same email.
 It can be useful for wildcard matches for example :